ricardosouzamorais/dk-fib-calculator-multi-container/README.md

 When the request comes in for /api we need to chop off the /api to send to server api.
 In the `rewrite /api/(.*) /$1 break;` sintax the `/$1` represents anything that is catch by the regular expression `(*.)`.
-The break essentially mean do not try to apply any other rewrite rules after applying this one.
+The break essentially means to do not try to apply any other rewrite rules after applying this one.

 ### Websocket Connection